 From the looks of it, the value will be used for sorting.
 But that is not the case.
 The output will be the same as in Figure 3.
 ORDER BY with a CAST is the best way to sort by value.

-7. MySQL ENUM is Stored Up to 2 Bytes Only
+7. MySQL ENUM Storage is Up to 2 Bytes Only

-According to the official documentation, the storage of MySQL ENUMs involves the index.
+According to the official documentation, the MySQL ENUM default storage involves the index.
 The resulting table is more compact compared to storing the values.
 One (1) byte for enumerations with 1 to 255 possible values.
 Two (2) bytes for 256 to 65,535 possible values.

 But there’s a secret I want to tell you.